mondeja/simple-icons-website-rs/CONTRIBUTING.md

 ## Commands

-- `cargo make`: Build WASM and serve for development.
-This does not watch CSS files (see `watch-css` below).
+- `cargo make`: Alias of `cargo make serve`.
+It does not watch CSS files (see `watch-css` below).
+- `cargo make serve`: Build the website and serve it with [serve](https://www.npmjs.com/package/serve).
 - `cargo make watch-css`: Watch the CSS files with [TailwindCSS](https://tailwindcss.com/).
 - `cargo make format`: Format files.
 - `cargo make lint`: Check formatting of files.
 - `cargo make dylint`: Run dylint (separated from `cargo make lint` to avoid long execution times).
-- `cargo make build`: Build the website for production.
+- `cargo make build`: Build the website.

-- `cargo make serve`: Build the website for production and serve it with [serve](https://www.npmjs.com/package/serve).
+Use the next environment variables to customize the build:

+- `RELEASE=true` to build in release mode.
+- `APPS=index,deprecations,preview,404` to build only specific apps (comma separated list).

 ## Testing